Meet the team

-I’ve worked at Oakwood Court for five years.
+I’ve worked at Oakwood Court for seven years.
 The most important part of my role is caring for our residents, making sure they are dressed, have good personal care and all their needs are met.
 I also try hard to help them to maintain their independence.

 I find putting on and arranging activities for residents very rewarding and I enjoy helping to stimulate them to be more active.
 I am currently studying a course about mental health with Central Sussex College and I’m learning a lot.
 I like training and studying and I feel you can never learn too much.